By Tim Draves

-Born Mary Baumschlueter on September 14, 1816, in Gesmold in the Kingdom of Hanover, Menger arrived in San Antonio at the age of 29 on June 2, 1846.
+Born Mary Baumschlueter on September 14, 1816, in Gesmold in the Kingdom of Hanover, Menger arrived in San Antonio at the age twenty-nine on June 2, 1846.
 Two years later, she married Emil Guenther, a butcher, and started a boarding house on Commerce Street along the San Antonio River.
 Her excellent cooking attracted many boarders to her house and many townspeople to her table, bringing the couple good income.
 In 1850 when her husband died, she continued running the boarding house alone.
 The following year she married William Menger, a cooper who had arrived from Germany in 1847 and had lived at her house three years.

 Over the next eight years, Mary Menger and her husband had four children, three of whom survived infancy.
 They built a larger boarding house at the corner of Blum and Bonham Streets one block east of Alamo Plaza, but because the residential and business life of the town centered on Main Plaza, they sent a driver and a hack to bring noontime customers to dine at their house.
 Then in 1854, William Menger started the Texas brewing industry, building the Western Brewery next door to the boarding house.
 Hard work and economy allowed the couple to buy additional lots along Blum Street and by 1856 they owned the entire block from Bonham to Alamo Plaza.
 On February 1, 1859, they opened the Menger Hotel with a gala open house that brought lavish praise in the press in the following days.
 Enough customers stayed at the hotel that within three months they began building an expansion with forty more guestrooms.
 The hotel’s state-wide reputation for excellent service and fine cuisine grew and in its first two years the hotel attracted such prominent guests as Governor Sam Houston, Col. Robert E. Lee, and ranching baron Richard King.
 Over the next twelve years, the brewery and the hotel prospered despite the upheaval of the Civil War and Reconstruction period because Menger and her husband went to great lengths to offer the highest quality service to the traveling public, buying seafood from Galveston, ice from Boston, and fine furniture from Europe.

 To realize her ambitious plans for her hotel, Menger bought neighboring land so she could add more rooms.
 Over a three month period from November 1877 to January 1878, more than two thousand guests registered in her lobby; one January night, she hosted 165 guests.
 To serve that many people, Mary Menger hired more workers than any other San Antonio employer.
-Her expertise as a hostess continued to make her the town’s choice to host dinners for visiting dignitaries: in April 1873, a “Grand Supper” honoring General Philip H. Sheridan, and Secretary of War William W. Belknap had a budget of $980, and in 1880, President Grant stayed at Mary Menger’s hotel four days and she hosted another elegant ceremonial dinner in the hotel’s Colonial Dining Room.
+Her expertise as a hostess continued to make her the town’s choice to host dinners for visiting dignitaries: in April 1873, a “Grand Supper” honoring General Philip H. Sheridan, and Secretary of War William W. Belknap had a budget of $980, and in 1880, President Grant stayed at Mary Menger’s hotel and she hosted another elegant ceremonial dinner in the hotel’s Colonial Dining Room.
 While these elaborate affairs offered extravagant menus, they surpassed the daily offerings by only a small margin because the dining room’s everyday menus included quail, venison, roast beef, turkey, fresh vegetables, and wonderful desserts.